hemisemidemipresent/cyberquincy/parser/README.md

 )
 ```

-The following would fail because `8` is not a valid "mode":
+The following would raise an exception because `8` is not a valid "mode":

 ```js
 // With default value